RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>1</sup> Take heed that ye do not your alms before men, to be seen of them: otherwise ye have no reward of your Father which is in heaven.
 <sup>2</sup> Therefore when thou doest [thine] alms, do not sound a trumpet before thee, as the hypocrites do in the synagogues and in the streets, that they may have glory of men.
 Verily I say unto you, They have their reward.
 <sup>3</sup> But when thou doest alms, let not thy left hand know what thy right hand doeth:
-<sup>4</sup> That thine alms may be in secret: and thy Father which seeth in secret himself shall reward thee openly .
+<sup>4</sup> That thine alms may be in secret: and thy Father which seeth in secret himself shall reward thee openly.
 <sup>5</sup> And when thou prayest, thou shalt not be as the hypocrites [are]: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men.
 Verily I say unto you, They have their reward.
-<sup>6</sup> But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly .
+<sup>6</sup> But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly.
 <sup>7</sup> But when ye pray, use not vain repetitions, as the heathen [do]: for they think that they shall be heard for their much speaking.
 <sup>8</sup> Be not ye therefore like unto them: for your Father knoweth what things ye have need of, before ye ask him.
 <sup>9</sup> After this manner therefore pray ye: Our Father which art in heaven, Hallowed be thy name.